 Alcohol for cyclists and boaters

-Finally, it’s worth remembering that alcohol doesn’t belong behind the handlebars of a bicycle either.
-In fact, there is zero tolerance for cyclists too.
+Finally, it is also worth remembering that alcohol does not belong behind the handlebars of a bicycle.
+In fact, there is a zero tolerance for cyclists too.
 Failure to do so can result in an administrative fine of between CZK 7,000 and CZK 25,000.

 Riders on a non-powered craft have an advantage over cyclists in that they can enjoy a beer or two.
 The 0.5 per mille limit applies to them.
 However, this applies only to coxswains; other boaters are not restricted at all.
 An exception to the rule are certain high-risk sections (e.g. on the Elbe River from Přelouč to the state border), where alcohol is not tolerated at all.